nichwrig/DI-Notes/Elsevier Impact Conference.md

 > I'm beginning to get the feeling that folks don't really know what they're doing or why with these things.

-> [!question]
-> Would a law journal be in Scopus?

 Law journals are unique in that they're not research they're just opinions.
+Other journals are for the benefit of putative readers; law journals are for the benefit of the article writers.

+> [!question] What in the eff is this for?

+**Answer**: Who in the eff knows?